-At June 30, 2018, the Company held cash and cash equivalents of \$20.4 million.
+At September 30, 2018, the Company held cash and cash equivalents of \$16.0 million.
 Cash and cash equivalents are primarily comprised of cash in deposit accounts held with reputable financial institutions and are invested in highly liquid short-term investments with maturities of three months or less.
 The funds are not exposed to liquidity risk and there are no restrictions on the ability of the Company to use these funds to meet its obligations.

-Subsequent to the quarter-end, the Company provided short-term financing of \$7.2 million as part of a \$17.5 million senior secured credit facility (the "Facility") to a private company to support their business plan.
-The Facility matures on December 31, 2018 with the full amount due on maturity.
+On July 9, 2018, the Company provided a short-term financing of \$7.2 million, as part of the \$17.5 million Facility to a private royalty company to support their business plan.
+The Facility is measured at amortized cost and matures on December 31, 2018 with the full amount due on maturity.
+During the quarter ended September 30, 2018, the Company received repayments of principal and interest totaling \$2.9 million.
+As at September 30, 2018, there was \$4.4 million remaining on the Facility.

-Cash and cash equivalents decreased by \$7.9 million in the six months ended June 30, 2018 primarily as a result of cash and cash equivalents used in operating activities of \$10.4 million and capital expenditures of \$1.9 million, partially offset by \$3.0 million of cash and cash equivalents acquired in the MTV transaction and proceeds from loans and borrowings at MTV of \$2.4 million.
+Cash and cash equivalents decreased by \$12.7 million in the nine months ended September 30, 2018 primarily as a result of cash and cash equivalents used in operating activities of \$11.9 million, the purchase of a portfolio investment of \$7.0 million and capital expenditures of \$4.6 million, partially offset by \$3.0 million of cash and cash equivalents acquired in the MTV transaction and proceeds from loans and borrowings at MTV of \$6.5 million.

-At June 30, 2018, the Company had working capital of \$38.3 million.
-Included in working capital is cash of \$20.4 million and its publicly traded portfolio investments of \$25.3 million.
-Liabilities included in working capital include accounts payable and accrued liabilities of \$15.3 million, deferred revenue of \$2.2 million and the current portion of loans and borrowings of \$9.7 million.
+At September 30, 2018, the Company had working capital of \$37.0 million.
+Included in working capital is cash of \$16.0 million, inventories of \$19.0 million and its publicly traded portfolio investments (including the Facility) of \$32.8 million.
+Liabilities included in working capital include accounts payable and accrued liabilities of \$18.2 million, deferred revenue of \$2.4 million and the current portion of MTV's loans and borrowings of \$13.9 million.
 The Company's intent is to expand mine operations at MTV which will require additional capital, the sourcing of which is expected to be in the form of long-term debt.
 With this anticipated long-term debt capital, estimated future cash flows and existing working capital, the Company will have the adequate ability to service its ongoing obligations and cover anticipated development, exploration and corporate costs associated with its existing operations for the next 12 months.
+The long-term debt for MTV is expected to be secured in the early part of 2019.

 The recent weakening in US denominated commodity prices may have a negative impact on the Company's operating results, decreasing its revenue, gross profit and cash generated from operating activities.
-It is management's assumption that commodity prices vary over time and the current price environment is not reflective of long term future prices.
-This will have an impact on the Company as it undertakes to expand the mining operations at Papomono Massive, implement salt-leaching and increase throughput of the mine from its current sub-optimal 30% utilization.
+It is management's assumption that commodity prices vary over time and the current price environment is not reflective of long-term future prices.
+This will have an impact on the Company as it undertakes to expand the mining operations at Papomono, implement Salt-Leaching and increase throughput of the mine from its current sub-optimal utilization.
 The current commodity price and exchange rate environment can be volatile and accordingly will have an impact on the Company's cash flows.

-The Company has no material commitments for capital expenditures as at June 30, 2018, but expects this to change in the third quarter of 2018 as it undertakes the recommendations of its recently received and to be received technical studies and PEA.
+The Company has no material commitments for capital expenditures as at September 30, 2018, but expects this to change in the fourth quarter of 2018 as it undertakes the recommendations of its received Technical Studies.